 While Edward was a brilliant and accomplished marketer, he had a reputation for being volatile and flying off the handle at any given moment.
 He’d been known to verbally abuse his team when someone didn’t know the answer to one of his questions or work didn’t meet his expectations.

-I had a number of my peers ask me why we were being summoned to the planning session.
-I told them I had no idea but encouraged them to have their facts together; the meeting could be a rough one.
+I had a number of my peers ask me why we were summoned to the planning session.
+I told them I had no idea but encouraged them to have their facts together; the meeting could be rough.

 Before the first presenter could get a word out, Edward began peppering the individual with questions.
 Edward’s tone was condescending and became more intense as the dialogue progressed.
 The first volunteer didn’t have some of the answers to Edward’s questions.